dflemin3/approxposterior/doc/index.rst

 .. _Python: http://www.python.org/

+:py:obj:`approxposterior` is a Python package for efficient approximate Bayesian inference and optimization of computationally-expensive models. :py:obj:`approxposterior` trains a Gaussian process (GP) surrogate for the computationally-expensive model and employs an active learning approach to iteratively improve the GPs predictive performance while minimizing the number of calls to the expensive model required to generate the GP's training set.

-A Python implementation of `Bayesian Active Learning for Posterior Estimation` (BAPE_) by Kandasamy et al. (2015) and `Adaptive Gaussian process approximation for Bayesian inference with expensive likelihood functions` (AGP_) by Wang & Li (2017).
+:py:obj:`approxposterior` implements variants of `Bayesian Active Learning for Posterior Estimation` (BAPE_) by Kandasamy et al. (2015) and `Adaptive Gaussian process approximation for Bayesian inference with expensive likelihood functions` (AGP_) by Wang & Li (2017).
+These active learning algorithms outline schemes for GP active learning that :py:obj:`approxposterior` uses for its Bayesian inference and/or optimization.

 For information on how to install :py:obj:`approxposterior`, numerous example use cases, and detailed API documentation, check out the Table of Contents to the left and below.

 Introduction